 What is Ghost Spam?

-A difference with the crawler spam, ghost spam NEVER accesses your site.
-Ghost spam is fake data sent directly to Google Analytics servers.
+One difference between crawler spam and ghost spam is that Ghost spam NEVER accesses your site.
+Ghost spam is essentially fake data, sent directly to Google Analytics servers.
 This type of spam only needs an existing tracking code number to hit, it doesn't matter if it is or not inserted on an active site.
-Some of the key characteristics:
+Some of its key characteristics are:

 - No matter if you use WordPress, Joomla, Shopify or any other Content Manager System (CMS), the only way to stop ghost spam in Google Analytics is with filters.